 International PhD Workshop on Artificial Intelligence and Machine Learning research and Democracy – an interdisciplinary perspective 29.1 – 31.1.2022 at the University of Tübingen

-We seek for early career researchers from various disciplines (Politics, Law, Philosophy, Sociology, Artificial Intelligence, Machine Learning, Computational Neuroscience,…) to participate in our interdisciplinary workshop at the University of Tübingen in January 2022.
+We invite PhD students from various disciplines (Politics, Law, Philosophy, Sociology, Artificial Intelligence, Machine Learning) to participate in our interdisciplinary workshop at the University of Tübingen in January 2022.

 About the workshop:

-There are clear interconnections between the quality of democratic systems and AI/ML based systems – for example micro targeting for election advertising purposes, “filter bubbles” on social media platforms or modelling of political decision-making processes.
+As the use of Machine Learning algorithms and Artificial Intelligence pervades all areas of

+our lives and societies, it also affects fundamental pillars of democracy, such as public

+debate, political decision making and (dis)information through media.

 In our PhD workshop entitled “Artificial Intelligence and Machine Learning research and democracy – an interdisciplinary perspective” we will provide a platform for young researchers from all relevant disciplines – from dedicated machine learning research to political science and every nuance in between – to engage in exchange of methods and current state of the art research.
 Our guiding question will be: